My Account |

 Travel Speaking Activities for Spanish Class

-This article gives you, ten activities you could use to have students practice speaking, listening, reading and writing when teaching a unit about travel, tourism or countries in your Spanish class.
+This article gives you, ten activities you could use to have students practice speaking, writing when teaching a unit about travel, tourism or countries in your Spanish class.

 We have compiled a list of speaking activities in Spanish that you could use or adapt to your classes needs next time you are teaching a unit on travel.
 Many of them could be done as a quick daily speaking activity or turned into a larger project or presentation.